EddieDiamondFire/Alexa_Reloaded/README.md

 > Help!
 There is an error with PyAudio

-Most likely you do not have PyAudio installed,
+Most likely you do not have PyAudio installed, refer to the image below:

 ## Installation

 ## Authors and Contributors